 ALS has shown me how important the little things are in life.
-It has taught me to not dwell on the things that I can no longer do, but to celebrate the wins every day that I still have the ability to achieve.
-It has helped me value the close relationships that I have with the people that I love most.
-It has taught me how to be vulnerable and how to be comfortable with being uncomfortable.
+It has taught me to not dwell on the things that I can no longer do or control, but to celebrate the wins every day that I still have the ability to achieve.
+It has helped me value the close relationships that I have with the people I love most.
+It has taught me how to be vulnerable, and how to be comfortable with being uncomfortable.
 It has given me purpose in living every day to the fullest and leaving my mark in this life.
 It has given me the courage to fight for thousands of others and their families who suffer from ALS.

 Even so, I’ve had a deep battle with depression and social anxiety because of what ALS has done to my life.
 There were moments where it felt like nothing would ever get better.
 I felt like I was sinking into a deeper hole, day by day, with no thought of how I was going to get out.
 Luckily, I have an amazing support system in friends and family that have helped me get out.
 I finally feel like my normal, driven and motivated self again.
 It’s hard to lose your identity as a person and feel lost, without a purpose in your life.
-But looking at the bright side of things and being grateful for every single day that you are alive is the recipe for success and happiness, in my eyes.
-I’m ecstatic that I was able to overcome this and look at it as a positive milestone along my journey.
+But looking on the bright side of things and being grateful for every single day that you are alive is the recipe for success and happiness, in my eyes.
+I’m ecstatic that I am able to look at ALS as a positive milestone along my life journey.
 The ALS community is filled with so many fighters and families that are so helpful in providing advice and resources.
-And finally, the donors of this cause have given me hope that we will see an end to this disease.
+And finally, the generous supporters of this cause have given me hope that we will see an end to this disease.